mswhitby/classroom/_docs/classes/5th.md

 ### 1. Unity Essentials Project Rubric

 I've uploaded the rubric for your 3-week project: [Unity Essentials Project Rubric](https://github.com/mswhitby/classroom/blob/main/_docs/resources/unity1_rubric.md).
-If you follow the [Unity Essentials](https://learn.unity.com/pathway/unity-essentials) tutorials, you will cover all catagories of the rubric.
+If you follow the [Unity Essentials](https://learn.unity.com/pathway/unity-essentials) tutorials, you will cover all categories of the rubric.
 If you choose an independent project, please reference this rubric to make sure your game covers all of the expected skills.

+**Your project is due January 23, 2026.**

 ### 2. Journal Entry: Developing Safe Spaces Online